 Tom Ferguson Photography

-This is an example of a contemporary single-wall wet bar in Sydney with flat-panel cabinets, white cabinets, beige splashback, dark hardwood floors and brown floor.
+This is an example of a contemporary single-wall wet bar in Sydney with flat-panel cabinets, white cabinets, beige splashback, dark hardwood floors, brown floor and white benchtop.

 This is an example of a mid-sized contemporary single-wall wet bar in Canberra - Queanbeyan with an undermount sink, flat-panel cabinets, black cabinets, quartz benchtops, brick splashback, vinyl floors, multi-coloured floor, grey benchtop and red splashback.